This site uses cookies. View our Cookie Policy to learn more about how and why.

 Our scuba divers take to the water at different times throughout the day in our Window on Washington Waters habitat!

 Wearing specialized masks, the divers are able to talk back and forth with Aquarium interpreters on the outside (or “dry side”) of the habitat and answer your questions.
-You'll have the chance to learn more about the various fish that you can find in our Washington waters during these unique encounters.
+You'll have the chance to learn more about the various fish that you can find in our habitats during these unique encounters.